katerinaelsasser/film_review_database/README.md

 ### Home Page
 * Buttons - The buttons on the home page take the user/site owner to use to access other pages on the website.
 * About - There is a section at the bottom of the page that talks about the website and why it was made.
+* Login Form - This form is for the site owner so they can access the admin side of the website.
+They access pages user of the website cannot access.
+I put this on the index page so the site owner can go straight to the admin side if they want to edit, add or delete data.
 ### View movies
 * Data - The data on this page is the data of the movies.
 This is linked to the mongodb collection called "movies".
 This collection holds the infomation of each movie.
 * Film Cards - The film cards display the poster and the title of the each movie that is in the collection.
 This is a preview for the user to click on.
 This is linked to mongodb.